 Like all transplant recipients, patients who have received a liver transplant have complex and unique medical needs.
-Physicians who are following these patients must be proactive about preventative care, recognize potential complications and manage any post-transplant conditions that develop.
+Physicians who are following these patients must be proactive about preventive care, recognize potential complications and manage any post-transplant conditions that develop.

 The AASLD recommends vaccination at least three months post-transplant.
 Given the potential lethality of infection, vaccination of the liver transplant recipient, as well as their family members and other close contacts, should occur relatively quickly.
 However, COVID-19 vaccine response rates are suboptimal in immunosuppressed patients, at about 50 percent after the second vaccine dose.
-As a result, on August 12, the FDA amended the emergency use authorizations for both the Pfizer-BioNTech and Moderna COVID-19 vaccines to allow for the use of an additional dose in certain immunocompromised individuals, specifically, solid organ transplant recipients 28 days or later than the second vaccine dose.
+As a result, on August 12, the FDA amended the emergency use authorizations for both the Pfizer-BioNTech and Moderna COVID-19 vaccines to allow for the use of an additional dose in certain immunocompromised individuals, specifically, solid organ transplant recipients 28 days or more after the second vaccine dose.

 “This action by the FDA gives us the option to boost immunity in some patients who need extra protection from COVID-19,” says Ranjeeta Bahirwani, MD, a transplant hepatologist on the medical staff at Baylor University Medical Center, part of Baylor Scott & White Health.
-“We expect patients will have a higher spike antibody response.
+“We expect our transplant patients will have a higher antibody response.
 But we don’t want patients to get a third dose, have a positive antibody test and then take off their masks and interact with people in a way that puts them at risk.
 We have to keep educating patients about the importance of risk reduction strategies.”

 Other vaccine recommendations